Fixing Backlight (SSDT-PNLF)

 These steps work on Ubuntu and may work on other distros.
 If not then try the procedure for Windows.

-Use the lspci command to get your display adapters PCI identification number.
+command to get your display adapters PCI identification number.

 The output here will be different on your system!